-We are a Vermont Veteran-based business currently planning for our 44th anniversary on March 4, 2018.
+We are a Vermont Veteran-based business and recently celebrated our 44th anniversary on March 4, 2018.

 Our featured products are Howard Miller Company Clocks, Electric Time Company Tower and Street Clocks, and Aladdin Lamps.

 We provide professional restoration and service of all antique and modern clocks, musical boxes, tower & street clocks since 1974.